blinkletter/Chem4410/_build/html/_sources/Lessons/Lesson_09.md

 ### Looking Ahead to the Big One

-Each week has an assignment associated with it but now you will be working on two assignements in the remaining weeks.
-There will be the weekly project and there will be a single longer project that will continue until the end of the course.
-There will still be only a single assignment due each week but you will want to start this larger capstone assignment early.
+Each week has an **assignment** associated with it but now you will be working on **two** assignments in the remaining weeks.
+There will be the **weekly project** and there will be a single **longer project** that will continue until the end of the course.
+There will still be only a single assignment **due each week** but you will want to start this larger capstone assignment early.

-The next lesson will have an assignment where you examine an exploration of a literature topic that I have prepared.
-You will also choose a topic for your own exploration.
-Choose a topic that you have some interest in and apply the principle s of physical organic chemistry as you investigate the primarty literature.
+The next lesson will have an **assignment** where you examine an exploration of a literature topic that I have prepared.
+You will also choose **three topics** for your own exploration.
+Choose a topic that you have some **interest** in and apply the principles of **physical organic chemistry** as you investigate the primarty literature.
 Do not pick a topic and then figure out it doesn't suit your plans two weeks from now.
-You need to do preliminary work early.
+You need to do preliminary work **early**.
 Choose three topics and look into them and choose the best one for you.

-You will see that this weeks assignment includes finding three topics and initial starter literature examples.
-Who knows where you will end up but you must start now.
+You will see that this weeks assignment includes finding three topics and initial  **literature examples**.
+Who knows where you will end up, but you must **start now**.

 ## 9.4 Lesson Schedule